 Transform your wordlists into cool tasks easily with the task generator!
-Click “Create new lesson” and fill in the required information.
+Click “Add new study set” and fill in the required information.
 Click “create a lesson”.

-After creating a lesson, click the Task Generator in the upper right corner.
+After creating a lesson, click the Study Item Generator in the upper right corner.

 Click the “List” button and paste your word list or piece of text in the field.
 Choose the correct option from the drop-down menu.